 Descriptions

-Descriptions explain objects, mechanisms, places, and processes in a way that whatever is being described can be easily understood.
+Descriptions explain objects, mechanisms, or processes in a way that whatever is being described can be easily understood.
 Descriptions are common elements in technical writing.

 Descriptions fall into two general categories: product descriptions and process descriptions.
 Product descriptions explain the features of an item or location.
 Process descriptions explain how something works.
 Note that process descriptions are not the same as instructions.
 Process descriptions are intended to inform your reader, while instructions are intended to actually help your reader do something to create a concrete result.